icstars/c36/docs/moving_a_block.md

 And if you've somehow made it this far and want a new challenge, here are some other things you can try:

 * Use an image for the avatar instead of just a shape with a colored background
-* see if you can find a way to not let the avatar go past the browser boundaries!
+* See if you can find a way to not let the avatar go past the browser boundaries!
+* Try using JS to always start your avatar in the middle of the browser window, no matter what size you make it